catern/supervise/README.md

 if an "flink" system call was added this logic would break down.
 "flink" would take a path, and a file descriptor which currently has a link count of zero, and creates a new link to that file descriptor at that path.
-In fact iI think it would become fundamentally impossible in the presence of flink to do this kind of reference counting across the filesystem and file descriptors: link count and POLLHUP are two pieces of information read from separate interfaces, and you would want to destruct your resource when link count is 0 and you are receiving POLLHUP,
+In fact I think it would become impossible in the presence of flink to do this kind of reference counting across the filesystem and file descriptors: link count and POLLHUP are two pieces of information read from separate interfaces, and you would want to destruct your resource when link count is 0 and you are receiving POLLHUP,